 Do You Know How To Create A

-By following the Personal Branding Center’s formula for dressing successfully for any business situation.
+You can create a Professional Image by following the Leading Edge Branding's formula for dressing successfully for any business situation.

 Is your image increasing your success potential, or is it a distinct liability in helping you reach your career aspirations?

 When it comes to one's Professional Image three popular statements that come to mind.
 These statements need to be clearly understood when developing a Professional Image.
 Here are the three statements and then we will look at each of these a little more in-depth.

 1. You never get a a second chance to make a first impression.